-So now you’re ready to use the FPSC’s Find a Planner tool and reach out to a CERTIFIED FINANCIAL PLANNER® professional.
+So now you’re ready to use the FP Canada’s Find a Planner tool and reach out to a Certified Financial Planner® professional.
 It’s easy to use and gives information such as where they’re located and what their specialties are.

-Everyone on that list meets the Financial Planning Standards Council’s rigorous criteria.
+Everyone on that list meets the FP Canada’s rigorous criteria.
 But they should also meet your criteria.
 I suggest that you set up a first meeting with a planner.
 If you’re happy and comfortable with them, consider going forward.
 If you aren’t sure, then meet with another planner from the list.
 It’s worth doing that extra research, because choosing the right financial planner will impact your future.

 Here are 10 questions that will help you choose a competent, qualified professional.

 1. What are your qualifications?